 I have been very fortunate to acquire what is apparently a 1995 pre-launch Catan set used to test and promote Catan before the first commercial set with the Franckh logo was released.

-However it is unlikely that hundreds were made or they would not have been writing changes in the instructions, hand cut some of the elements, or hand-written some of the components.
-Therefore I am confident this is not only the earliest Catan item in my collection but by far the rarest too.
+If this is one of the sets created by Reiner Muller from Kosmos then that would be amazing.
+Regardless though, I am confident this is not only the earliest Catan item in my collection but by far the rarest too.

 Actual Differences